Zhiyuan-Amos/design-report/report.md

 1. Submit the principals and credentials to an authentication system.
 1. Allow access, retry authentication, or block access

-The authentication system is represented in Shiro by security-specific [Realms](https://shiro.apache.org/realm.html).
-A Realm is a component that can access security data such as users, roles, and permissions.
-The Realm translates these data into a format that Shiro understands so Shiro can in turn provide a single easy-to-understand API.

 ### JSON Web Token (JWT)
 Once the user is authenticated, a JWT will be generated for authorisation.
 This JWT will be used along the channels between Client and Server, Server and Database.
 In addition, the JWT will be stored in a session storage under [HTML5 Web Storage](https://www.tutorialspoint.com/html5/html5_web_storage.htm).
 When the browser window is closed, the user will be automatically logged out.
 The JWT will be removed and becomes invalid.